• Skip to content

 This is a social network for professionals, which many employers use to post jobs and look for suitable candidates.
 It could be a good idea to help your child set up a LinkedIn profile and connect with understanding employers in their area of interest.

-National Disability Insurance Scheme – Employment
+National Disability Insurance Scheme – Supports in employment

 The National Disability Insurance Scheme (NDIS) funds reasonable and necessary supports to help people with disability reach goals throughout life, including employment goals.